bracerino/xrdlicious/README.md

 # **XRDlicious: Powder XRD/ND Patterns and PRDF Online Calculator**

 An online, web-based tool for calculating powder X-ray and neutron diffraction (XRD and ND) patterns, as well as partial and total radial distribution functions (PRDF, RDF) from crystal structures (CIF, VASP, LMP, XYZ (with cell information)).
-It features an integrated search interface for directly accessing and importing structures from the Materials Project (MP), AFLOW, and COD databases.
+It features an integrated search interface for directly accessing and importing structures from the Materials Project (MP), Automatic FLOW (AFLOW), and Crystallography Open Database (COD) databases.
 Users can also interactively visualize uploaded structures, convert between conventional and primitive cells, and download the corresponding files in different formats (CIF, VASP, LMP, XYZ).

 # **Use the XRDlicious online**
 🔗 Try it here: [XRD/ND/PRDF Calculator](https://rdf-xrd-calculator.streamlit.app/)